jaiprakash93/WorldLinePayoneTask/README.md

 Created Two services Checkout Basic and Pricing Services

-Basic Test Case according to the Link provides
+Basic Test Case according to the Link provided

 Mostly static data used